 5. An online tax calculator is faster and more accurate if you know which one to use.
 That’s a big “if.”
 Only saying “Don’t use AI because it’s often wrong” doesn’t say where you will find more reliable sources.

 As much as I’d like to see everyone use my tax calculator, let’s face it: 99.99% of people don’t know that I exist.
-They have little chance to find the few sources that do it accurately because Google doesn’t rank tax calculators by accuracy.
-Short of finding the good sources, the results from AI aren’t that bad (see #1).
+They have little chance of finding the few sources that do it accurately because Google doesn’t rank tax calculators by timeliness or thoroughness.

 - Calculate how much of Social Security is taxable